radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * all X.509v3 Subject Alternative Name
 * all X.509v3 Certificate Policy

+Similar to the PKIX trust model, clients using TLS-PSK may have additional policies to determine whether a client should be allowed to connect.
-In TLS-PSK {{?RFC9813}} operation, at least the following information from the TLS connection should be exposed:
+Therefore, In TLS-PSK operation, at least the following information from the TLS connection should be exposed:

 * Originating IP address
 * TLS-PSK Identifier